Circle of Dead Children: The Genocide Machine

-Following the success of 'Starving the Vultures' and 'Exotic Sense Decay', Circle of Dead Children was approached and offered record deals from several larger metal record labels.
-After turning down several of the larger contract offers, CODC made the decision to sign a contract with Necropolis Records newly formed subsidiary label, Deathvomit Records.
-They recruited friend and former bandmate of Joe Horvath and Jason Andrews, Alf Kooser to play bass guitar.
-The release was the band's last to be recording at the old warehouse with Plus/Minus Studios.
-It was recorded in the dead of winter while temperatures were in the single digits outside and not much higher inside the weathered, nearly condemned warehouse where Plus/Minus Studios was located.
-The album contained seventeen tracks, four of which were all electronic, industrial-influenced noise tracks, two of which featured Horvath's vocals.
-The closing track, "Ctrl * Alt * Delete", is a slow dirge track highlighted by an eerie spoken word explanation of what the band views as "the genocide machine".
+Following the success of 'Starving the Vultures' and 'Exotic Sense Decay', several larger metal labels offered Circle of Dead Children record deals.
+After turning down several offers, the band signed a with Necropolis Records' newly formed subsidiary label, Deathvomit Records.
+They recruited bassist Alf Kooser.
+The release was the band's last to be recorded at the warehouse with Plus/Minus Studios.
+It was recorded in the dead of winter while temperatures were in the single digits outside and not much higher inside the warehouse where Plus/Minus Studios was located.
+The album contained seventeen tracks, four of which were electronic, industrial-influenced noise tracks, two of which featured Horvath's vocals.
+The closing track, "Ctrl * Alt * Delete", is a slow track highlighted by a spoken-word explanation of what the band views as "the genocide machine".
 The artwork was done by Michael and Mark Riddick.

-'The Genocide Machine' sold out of its 3,500 pressing in the first month of its release and received numerous praise and accolades, as well as ranking No. 9 in the College Music Journal hardrock charts at one point, the highest any Necropolis Records bands had garnered at that time.
+'The Genocide Machine' sold out of its 3,500 pressing in the first month of its release and received praise and accolades, as well as ranking No. 9 in the College Music Journal hard rock charts at one point, the highest any Necropolis Records bands had garnered at that time.
 Circle of Dead Children embarked on a tour with California grindcore pioneers, Phobia, in support of 'The Genocide Machine'.
-Circle of Dead Children's relationship with Necropolis Records quickly soured after the label was unable to recoup the band for the recording costs.
+Circle of Dead Children's relationship with Necropolis Records soured after the label was unable to recoup the band for the recording costs.
 Circle of Dead Children terminated their contract with Necropolis Records / Deathvomit Records and ordered a cease and desist upon further pressings of 'the Genocide Machine'.
 Bootleg copies of 'The Genocide Machine' have been discovered throughout the world.

-Willowtip Records released 'The Genocide Machine' on a limited-edition vinyl LP which was packaged in a silver static-bag.
-There was a pressing of 1000, with 250 hand-numbered copies available on transparent blue vinyl with different, but complementary artwork.
-This album has a total playing time of 28:44.
+Willowtip Records released 'The Genocide Machine' on a limited-edition vinyl LP that was packaged in a silver static-bag.
+There was a pressing of 1000, with 250 hand-numbered copies available on transparent blue vinyl with different but complementary artwork.
+This album has a playing time of 28:44.

-Following the release, CODC parted ways with guitarist Jon Kubacka, bassist Alf Kooser and original drummer, Jon Miciolek.
+Following the release, the band parted ways with guitarist Jon Kubacka, bassist Alf Kooser, and original drummer Jon Miciolek.